Bus pass renewals - what's changed?

 Auto-renewals in the event of someone passing away

-In the last round of pass auto-renewals in 2015 a significant number of passes were returned to us due to the holders having passed away or moved out of Central Bedfordshire and we had not been informed.
+In previous years, a significant number of passes which were auto-renewed were returned to us due to the holders having passed away or moved out of Central Bedfordshire and we had not been informed.

 Unfortunately in some cases this was distressing for people to receive a new pass for a deceased relative.